How Does AFib Increase Stroke Risk?

 Your doctor will then prescribe a medicine called clopidogrel (also known as Plavix®) and aspirin for you to take for six months.
 After that, you’ll continue to take aspirin on an ongoing basis.
 A very small number of patients may need to keep taking blood thinners long term.

 If you have a history of bleeding or a lifestyle, occupation or condition that puts you at risk for bleeding, WATCHMAN may be right for you.
 But like any medical procedure, WATCHMAN comes with risks, so it isn’t right for everyone.
 Your cardiologist will weigh your risk of a stroke against your risk of a serious bleeding problem to determine the right treatment for you.

 Take the WATCHMAN Assessment to see if WATCHMAN is right for you.

 The first step to finding out if you’re a candidate for WATCHMAN is making an appointment with a cardiologist to discuss your options.

-For more information and to make an appointment, call PMC’s Heart & Vascular Institute at 606-430-2201 or click on one of our Electrophysiologists below to request an appointment.
+For more information and to make an appointment, call the Heart & Vascular Institute of Eastern Kentucky at 606-430-2201 or click on one of our Electrophysiologists below to request an appointment.